This site requires a more recent version of Adobe Flash Player to function properly.

 High AT&T Share in a Large Mobile Phone Market

-We estimate that AT&T had a 31% market share in 2011 out of a total of about 330 million wireless connections in the U.S., implying around 103 million wireless connections subscribed on AT&T. We expect AT&T's market share to increase in future and the number of US wireless connections to grow to over 470 million by the end of the forecast period.
+We estimate that AT&T had a 34% market share in 2014 out of a total of about 344 million wireless connections in the U.S., implying around 120 million wireless connections subscribed on AT&T. We expect AT&T's market share to increase in future and the number of US wireless connections to grow to about 385 million by the end of the forecast period.

-In comparison, the number of AT&T home landlines will decline from about 21 million in 2011 to an estimated 14.5 million by the end of the forecast period.
-Similarly, the number of AT&T business landlines will decline from 15.6 million to 12.5 million, by our estimates.
+In comparison, the number of AT&T home landline connections are likely to decline from about 14 million in 2013 to an estimated 7 million by the end of the forecast period.
+Similarly, the number of AT&T business landlines are expected to decline from about 13 million to 8 million, by our estimates.

 Mobile Phone Voice Plan Pricing Declines Offset by Data

-SMS texting rates have started declining in several advanced SMS markets such as Finland, Netherlands and Hong Kong.
-Since the U.S. saw a boom in text-messaging a couple of years after these countries, we expect the trend to come to U.S. shores soon.
-The decline in SMS usage can be attributed to the growing use of smartphones that has caused customers to migrate from traditional modes of communication such as text-messaging or SMS to the more convenient and new age messaging services of social media (Facebook & Twitter), email and other IP-based messaging systems.
+SMS texting rates and usage are declining in the U.S., similar to the trend in other parts of the world.
+The decline in SMS usage can be attributed to the growing use of smartphones that has caused customers to migrate from traditional modes of communication such as text-messaging or SMS to the more convenient and new age messaging services of social media (WhatsApp, Instagram, Facebook & Twitter), email and other IP-based messaging systems.
 The erosion in SMS usage may have a negative impact on most wireless carriers' data ARPUs as carriers generally charge much more per byte of SMS data sent than any other data sent over the Internet.

 Declining Phone Lines per Household